Raghavendra-Aprameya/Viz-AI-Backend/UserStories.md

 - [ ] User can access a Datasources page or dropdown.
 - [ ] All previously added datasources are listed with name and type.
 - [ ] Invalid or broken connections are marked appropriately.

 ---

-## User Story: Switch Between Datasources

-**As a** user,
-**I want to** switch between different datasources,
-**so that** I can generate charts from different datasets.

-#### Acceptance Criteria:
-- [ ] User can select a datasource from a dropdown or list.
-- [ ] Selected datasource context is preserved when generating or querying charts.
-- [ ] Chart generation uses the schema of the currently selected datasource.

----

-## User Story: Edit or Delete a Datasource

-**As a** user,
-**I want to** update or remove a datasource I previously added,
-**so that** I can manage outdated or incorrect connections.

-#### Acceptance Criteria:
-- [ ] Each datasource has edit and delete options.
-- [ ] Editing a datasource allows changing connection parameters.
-- [ ] Deleting a datasource prompts for confirmation and removes it cleanly.

----